f4exb/sdrangel/plugins/feature/gs232controller/readme.md

 * X/Y 30' - For X/Y coordinates in degrees.
 0,0 is zenith.
 X is positivie Eastward.
 Y is positive Northward.

 Equations for translating between these coordinate systems can be found [here](https://ntrs.nasa.gov/citations/19670030005).

+<h3>22: Input Control</h3>

+Specifies a controller/gamepad (such as an XBox Wireless Controller) that can be used to specify target coordinates or azimuth and elevation offset.

+When a controller with 2 sticks (4 axes) such as the XBox Wireless Controller is used, the right stick is used for controlling target coordinates, while the left stick is for controlling azimuth and elevation offset.
+If a controller only has 2 axes, target coordinates will be controlled when not tracking (6) and offset will be controlled when tracking.

+The [Qt Gamepad](https://doc.qt.io/qt-5/qtgamepad-index.html) library is used to implement gamepad support.

+<h3>23: Sensitivity</h3>

+Specifies the sensitivity on the input controls (22).
+The higher the value, the faster coordinates will change for a given control stick movement.

 <h2>Protocol Implementations</h2>